 Tax matters.
 Under current Bermuda law, we are not subject to tax on income or capital gains in Bermuda.
 We have obtained an assurance from the Minister of Finance of Bermuda under the Exempted Undertakings Tax Protection Act 1966 that, in the event that any legislation is enacted in Bermuda imposing any tax computed on profits, income, any capital asset, gain or appreciation, or any tax in the nature of estate duty or inheritance, such tax shall not be applicable to us or to any of our operations or shares, debentures or other obligations, until March 31, 2035, except insofar as such tax applies to persons ordinarily resident in Bermuda or is payable by us in respect of real property owned or leased by us in Bermuda.
-We could be subject to taxes in Bermuda after that date.
+On December 27, 2023, Bermuda enacted the Corporate Income Tax Act 2023 (the "CIT Act").
+The CIT Act provides for the taxation of the Bermuda constituent entities of multi-national groups that excess EUR 750 million revenue for at least two of the last four fiscal years beginning on or after January 1, 2025.
 We are incorporated in Bermuda as an exempted company and pay annual Bermuda government fees.
 In addition, all entities employing individuals in Bermuda are required to pay a payroll tax and there are other sundry taxes payable, directly or indirectly, to the Bermuda government.
 Neither we nor our Bermuda subsidiaries employ individuals in Bermuda as at the date of this annual report.